YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## The $\Lambda$-CMD case

 In order to predict the evolution of the horizons through the history of the universe, we need to find a way to predict $a(t)$.
+In order to get it, you have to insert the FLRW metric in the Einstein equation (see [Black holes]({% link codes/cosmo/black-holes.md %}))).

 $$ \frac{H^2}{H_0} = \frac{8\pi G}{3}\rho - \frac{k}{a^2} -\frac{\Lambda}{8 \pi G} $$